 These LOLLIPOP ORNAMENTS are made with just cardboard and a lolly stick, but they look good enough to eat.
-This is a great Christmas craft for kids of all ages.
-It’s simple enough for toddlers, but older kids can get really creative with their design, dripping, pouring, and spattering their paint.
+This is a great Christmas craft for kids of all ages – simple enough for toddlers, but older kids can get really creative with their designs.

 I am beyond excited about the latest Christmas ornament we’ve made here in my daycare.

-All your kids need to make this craft is a piece of cardboard, a lollypop stick, some paint and ribbon, and they’re creativity.
+All your kids need for this craft is a piece of cardboard, a lollypop stick, some paint and ribbon, and their creativity.

-I love that the kids experimented with different paint techniques when painting their lollipops.
+Experiment with different paint techniques!
 I think that’s what makes these ornaments so outstanding.
 They mimic the look of the big, swirly lollipops that you’d find in a candy store.

 Believe it or not, we painted the cardboard for this lollipop craft months ago, with the intent of making some birthday cards with them, but we never got around to finishing.

-I came across our painted cardboard circles the other day, and thought they’d make great Christmas ornaments.
+I came across the cardboard circles the other day, and thought they’d make great Christmas ornaments.